aspose-total/Aspose.Total-Products/total/en/python-net/conversion/msg-to-bmp/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MSG to BMP?</h2>

+For a Python developer, who is trying to add a MSG to BMP conversion feature within application, it is important to understand why this conversion is necessary.
+MSG is a file format used by Microsoft Outlook to store emails, contacts, tasks, calendar items, and other Outlook items.
+BMP is a popular image format used for storing bitmap images.
+Converting MSG to BMP allows users to view the contents of the MSG file in an image format.

-For a Python developer, who is trying to add a MSG to BMP conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word BMP format.
+<h2>How Aspose.Total Helps for MSG to BMP Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a simple and efficient way to convert MSG to BMP using Python.
+It's a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word BMP format.
+This process is automated and requires minimal coding.
+Aspose.Total for Python via .NET also provides a wide range of features such as creating, editing, converting, and printing documents.
+It also supports a variety of file formats such as DOC, DOCX, PDF, HTML, XLS, XLSX, and many more.

 {{% /blocks/products/pf/feature-page-summary %}}